 \section{Introduction}

-\IEEEPARstart{S}{parse} coding is widely used in many machine learning applications~\cite{xu2012doa,dabov2007image,yang2010image,ikehata2012robust}.
-Its core problem is to deduce the high-dimensional sparse code from the obtained low-dimensional observation.
-For example, under the assumption of $y=Ax_s+\varepsilon$, where $y\in \mathbb{R}^{m}$ is the observation corrupted by the inevitable noise $\varepsilon \in \mathbb{R}^{m}$, $x_s\in \mathbb{R}^{n}$ is the sparse code to be estimated, and $A\in \mathbb{R}^{m\times n}$ is an over-complete dictionary matrix.
-To recover $x_s$ purely from $y$ is called sparse linear inverse problem (SLIP).
-The main challenge for solving SLIP is its ill-posed nature because of the over-complete modeling, i.e., $m<n$.
-A possible solution to SLIP can be obtained via solving the LASSO problem using the $l_1$ regularization:

-Possible solutions to Eq.~(\ref{eq:lasso}) are iterative shrinking thresholding algorithm (ISTA)~\cite{daubechies2004iterative} and its variants, e.g., fast ISTA (FISTA)~\cite{beck2009fast}.
-Despite their simplicity, these traditional optimization algorithms suffer from slow convergence speed in large-scale problems.
-Learned ISTA (LISTA) \cite{gregor2010learning} was then proposed to solve the LASSO problem in the deep learning era, in which the architecture of the deep neural network (DNN) followed the iterative process of ISTA.
+The core problem of sparse coding is to deduce the high-dimensional sparse code from the low-dimensional observation.
+The basic assumption can be formulated as $y=Ax^\star+\varepsilon$, where $y\in \mathbb{R}^{m}$ is the observation corrupted by the inevitable noise $\varepsilon \in \mathbb{R}^{m}$, $x^\star\in \mathbb{R}^{n}$ is the sparse code to be estimated, and $A\in \mathbb{R}^{m\times n}$ is an over-complete dictionary matrix.
+The main challenge to estimate $x$ is its ill-posed nature because of over-complete modeling, i.e., $m<n$.
+A possible solution is to solve the LASSO problem formulated as $\min_{x}\|y-Ax\|_2+\lambda\|x\|_1$ using the iterative shrinking thresholding algorithm (ISTA)~\cite{daubechies2004iterative}.
+To achieve faster convergence, Learned ISTA (LISTA) \cite{gregor2010learning} was then proposed in the deep learning era, in which the architecture of the deep neural network (DNN) followed the iterative process of ISTA.
 The thresholding mechanism was then modified to the learned thresholds in shrinkage functions of DNNs.
-LISTA achieved superior performance in sparse coding problems when compared to the traditional methods.
-Many theoretical analyses have been proposed to modify LISTA to further improve its performance~\cite{chen2018theoretical,liu2019alista,zhou2018sc2net,ablin2019learning,Wu2020gated}.